conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

 Note that when used in conjunction with CUDA, the GCC version is restricted by the maximum version supported by nvcc (which is also reflected in the global pinning).

+#### clang vs. clang-cl on Windows

+The `clang` compiler package installs two frontends, and conda-forge provides separate activation scripts for Windows, for each of them.
+Therefore, the following arguments can be used in `recipe/conda_build_config.yaml` or passed to the `{{ compiler(...) }}` macro:

+- `clang` to use the `clang` frontend using GCC argument syntax
+- `clang-cl` to use the `clang-cl` frontend with MSVC argument syntax

+#### MinGW-based compiler stack for Windows

+There exists an alternative, MinGW-based, compiler stack on Windows:

+- `m2w64_c` for the C compiler
+- `m2w64_cxx` for the C++ compiler
+- `m2w64_fortran` for the Fortran compiler

+Along with these compilers, `stdlib('m2w64_c')` needs to be used.

+However, this stack is falling out of use now that most projects will natively support compilation also with MSVC, in addition to several complications arising from mixing compiler stacks.

 ### Compiler ABI stability policy